rohit-kumaar/scss-project/README.md

 # Create SCSS Folder Structure

-A CLI tool to quickly scaffold a structured frontend project with pre-defined directories and starter files for JavaScript, SCSS, assets, and more.
+scss-project is a command-line tool that helps you quickly set up a ready-to-use frontend project.
+It creates a clean folder structure with organized SCSS files, along with starter files for HTML, JavaScript, and Gulp tasks.
+This makes it easy to start building modern websites with a clear and maintainable layout.

 ## 🚀 Installation